-Council gives notice or places on public exhibition important policies, documents and development proposals in accordance with legal requirements and resolutions of Council.
-These:
+Council gives notice or places on public exhibition important policies, documents, and development proposals and applications in accordance with legal requirements and resolutions of Council.

-- provide members of the public with information regarding these important matters and
+- provide members of the public with information on important matters; and

 - allow members of the public to provide feedback before final decisions are made.